skippyr/river-dreams/README.md

 		</ul>
 		<p>Further more, if you know Rust, you can change River Dreams's source code and make it be however you would like it to be.
 After making your changes, you can recompile the source again in your current ZSH session by using the function <code>river_dreams::compile</code></p>
 		<pre><code>river_dreams::compile</code></pre>
-	<h2>Know issues</h2>
-		<p>During tests, I could not make River Dreams work perfectly with other popular plugins for ZSH such as <code>zsh-autosuggestions</code> and <code>zsh-syntax-highlighting</code>: when the terminal gets cleared, the separator at its top disappears.
-I believe that this issue is due to it be a multiline prompt, as I also had issues when using <code>zle</code> to reset this type of prompt, and it was kinda tricky to make it to work.</p>
 	<h2>See Also</h2>
 		<p>Thanks to <a href="https://github.com/unixorn">unixorn</a>, River Dreams is now available in the <a href="https://github.com/unixorn/awesome-zsh-plugins">awesome-zsh-plugins</a> repository.
 It hosts a lot of other cool ZSH themes, plugins, frameworks and more.
 So what about going there to see what else you like?</p>
 	<h2>Issues And Contributions</h2>